Learn More and ApplyPhysical Education (BSPE)

 Skill Building Courses

-Before taking any math or English courses, students must take the DePaul placement tests to determine if skill level is at the college level.
-If placement indicates skill level in these courses, the courses become part of degree requirements.
-Consult with your advisor regarding placement test results and any required classes.
+Upon admission, students must take the DePaul placement tests to determine if their skills are at the college level for math and writing.
+If placement indicates students need to build additional skills in these areas, the courses must be completed before taking higher level courses, ideally in the first year at DePaul.
+Students must consult with their advisor regarding placement test results and any required classes.

 • completing two years of a language sequence in high school